The following guidelines provide a framework in which to interpret various legal issues that may arise.

 - Natural families always have the final say with respect to decisions affecting their children in terms of legal representation or lawsuits.

-- If a natural family of a participant hosted in the United States decides to request a refund or to sue AFS, their legal action would be taken against the partner country that actually sent them on the program.
+- If a natural family of a participant hosted in the United States decides to request a refund or to sue AFS, their legal action would be taken against the partner country that sent the participant on program.
 In cases like these, our partners depend on us to be able to supply them with well documented, objective, and consistent information from the participant’s file showing how the case unfolded and what actions were taken at each step of the way.
 For participants we send abroad the same is true in reverse.

 - Special note on E-mail as Legal Evidence: E-mail messages, like any paper document, can be used as legal evidence in litigation and can be required to be produced when a legal action arises.
 It is important to exercise good judgment when exchanging E-mail within AFS and with people outside the organization.
 Also, AFS cannot control information sent by E-mail once it has been sent, and messages may be forwarded or sent to unintended recipients.
 Since it may be possible for unintended recipients to read E-mail messages all comments and materials that may be considered harmful or embarrassing to others should not be sent via E-mail.